nadirhamid/cisco-pxgrid-samples/README.md

 - program_1.py

-this example shows you how to put a set device into a cisco ISE endpoint group.
+this example shows you how to put a set device into a cisco ISE policy group using command "ANCApplyByIP".

 - program_2.py

-an example that lists the endpoints on a cisco ISE
+an example that lists the endpoints on a cisco ISE w/ command "ANCGetEndpoints"

 ## installation / setup